siddthesquid/env/README.md

 # neovim

 `nvim` is our text editor of choice.
-It runs on the terminal and is incredibly configurable.
+It runs on the terminal and is configurable.

 In our `nvim` setup, we attach a single `nvim` instance to facilitate all textual editing for any given "project".
 The below step-by-step gives a rough idea of how this works: